-13. Plaintiff owns all rights, including without limitation, the rights to reproduce the Asserted Brand Copyrights in copies, to prepare derivative works based upon the copyrighted works, and to distribute copies of the copyrighted works to the public by sale or other transfer of ownership, or by rental, lease, or lending, the protected works.
+13. Plaintiff owns all rights, including without limitation, the rights to reproduce the Brand Copyrights in copies, to prepare derivative works based upon the copyrighted works, and to distribute copies of the copyrighted works to the public by sale or other transfer of ownership, or by rental, lease, or lending, the protected works.

-14. Plaintiff has neither licensed nor authorized Defendants to use the Asserted Brand Copyrights and none of the Defendants are authorized retailers of Plaintiff's genuine Asserted Brand products.
+14. Plaintiff has neither licensed nor authorized Defendants to use the Brand Copyrights and none of the Defendants are authorized retailers of Plaintiff's genuine brand products.

-15. Upon information and belief, Defendants are individuals and business entities who, upon information and belief, acquire counterfeit products bearing Plaintiff's from the same factory or factories in the People's Republic of China and/or Hong Kong and are associated with the same criminal syndicate based in China and/or Hong Kong.
-Defendants conduct business throughout the United States, including within the State of Illinois and in this judicial district, through the operation of Defendants' Online Stores identified in Schedule "A", and has offered to sell and, on information and belief, has sold and continues to sell counterfeit Asserted Brand products to consumers within the United States, including in the State of Illinois and in this judicial district, utilizing, without authorization, the Asserted Brand Copyrights.
+15. Upon information and belief, Defendants are individuals and business entities who, upon information and belief, reside mainly in the People's Republic of China or Hong Kong.
+Defendants conduct business throughout the United States, including within the State of Illinois and in this judicial district, through the operation of Defendants' Alibaba stores identified in Schedule A, and has offered to sell and, on information and belief, has sold and continues to sell counterfeit b brand products to consumers within the United States, including in the State of Illinois and in this judicial district, utilizing, without authorization, the b Brand Copyrights.